 - inferior articular surface.

-The fibular notch is a depression on the lateral surface of the distal epiphysis of the tibia, which articulates with the fibula.
+The fibular notch is a depression on the lateral surface of the distal tibia, which articulates with the fibula.

 The inferior articular surface is the inferior joint surface of the tibia facing the talus.